 Treetop Journey is a great adventure experience for explorers of all ages and abilities!
-Journey is a fun filled experience of tree-to-tree crossings, obstacles, and 2 zip lines at heights of 20 feet above the ground.
+Journey is a fun filled experience of tree-to-tree crossings, obstacles, and two ziplines at heights of 20 feet above the ground.
 The safety systems are designed so that participants stay attached the whole time they are in the trees and there is no need for them to move any safety lines.
 Participants only become unattached when back on the ground.
 We do require adult supervision, as noted below.

 We recommend that you book your Go Ape adventure online.
 If you experience any trouble booking online, we can also book you over the phone at 1-800-971-8271.
-When you are ready to book online or by phone, please be prepared to make a payment for the full amount at the time of booking.
+When ready to book online or by phone, both individual and group bookings should be prepared to make a payment for the full amount at the time of booking.
 We also highly recommend that you book in advance as we tend to be very busy on weekends and holidays.
 Booking in advance will ensure that you have a spot available for your adventure.